chri3i/Ruvaak-Readme/README.md

 While the list is made with Survival mode in mind, you will probably sometimes need to disable it to fully utilize the mods in the list (Underwater combat for example as most of the new underwater creatures are in the north and you'll freeze to death there when you swim)
 It can be freely enabled and disabled in the settings menu whenever you want (just give it a few seconds to take effect) and don't rapid fire switch between Survival and non-Survival.

+### Equipment is too weak

+Make sure you meet the requirements for the equipment you want to use.
+By default Ruvaak restricts certain equipments to specific skill levels.

+### Help, my gear broke

+If your equipment got damaged or destroyed, visit a blacksmith to temper it, or temper it yourself at the right crafting station for your equipment type.

 ### Tweaking the Game Settings